A paperfolding paradise

 According to https://geniimagazine.com/wiki/index.php?title=Afghan_Bands 'The first professional magician to perform the effect was Felicien Trewey in the late 1800s' and 'Percy Selbit was the first to describe the Möbius strip as a method for a magic trick in the English language in 1901, coining the name 'Afghan Bands'.'
-I have not been able to verify this information.
+I have not been able to find the original source for this information.

-As 'An Episode of Mere Man' in Will Blyth's 'Paper Magic, first published in London in 1920.
+In Will Blyth's 'Paper Magic, first published in London in 1920, as 'An Episode of Mere Man'.

-As 'Trewey's Paper Rings' in 'Houdini's Paper Magic' first published in New York in 1922.
+In 'Houdini's Paper Magic' first published in New York in 1922, as 'Trewey's Paper Rings'.

-As 'The Mystery Loops' in 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928.
+In 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928, as 'The Mystery Loops'.

-As 'Cutting the Paper Rings' in 'Winter Nights Entertainments' by R M Abraham, which was first published by Constable and Constable in London in 1932.
+In 'Winter Nights Entertainments' by R M Abraham, which was first published by Constable and Constable in London in 1932, as 'Cutting the Paper Rings'.
 The effect is described but no illustration is given.

 As 'La Cinta Magica' in the extended version of 'El Mundo de Papel' by Dr Nemesio Montero, which was published by G Miranda in Edicions Infancia in Valladolid in 1951.